Death toll in Lisbon streetcar crash rises to 17 as Portugal observes national day of mourning

 The 19th-century streetcar is one of Lisbon’s big tourist attractions and is usually packed with foreigners at this time of year for its short and picturesque trip up and down one of the city’s steep hills.

-Teams of pathologists at the National Forensics Institute, reinforced by colleagues from three other Portuguese cities, worked through the night on autopsies, officials said.
+Teams of pathologists at the National Forensics Institute, reinforced by colleagues from three other Portuguese cities, worked through the night on autopsies, which were expected to be concluded early Thursday, officials said.
 The injured were admitted to several hospitals in the Lisbon region.

-The streetcar's crumpled wreckage was still on the downtown road where it crashed Thursday, cordoned off by police.

 Detectives from Portugal’s judicial police force, which investigates serious incidents, photographed the rails and the wreckage on the deserted road.